 Design And Implementation

-We didn't have much time for iterations on this project on the technical side, but we ran playtests on the cards multiple times to create the system of project proposal and creation.
+We had a few weeks to design and build the technical back-end on this project, but we ran playtests on the cards multiple times to create the system of project proposal and creation.

 Comparing the photo above and below, you can already see some of the early ideas that became real: the orange cards that were other players in the game, cards that prompted creation, and cards that were properties of the media.
 But many things changed: the pink card that described famous or important media-related information were moved to the back of the cards, properties of media were developed out significantly, and we introduced blue special cards.
 And of course, we created the connecting system rather than just laying them out, which introduced another limitation with just enough complexity to make it interesting.